ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 ---

-## Approaches to Async programming in PHP
+## Choose your tool

 @ul

+* ReactPHP

 * AmPHP
-    * Pros: Mature, well documented
-    * Cons: Requires extension

-* ReactPHP
-    * Pros: Mature, active project, no PHP extensions needed
-    * Cons: Limited feature set

 @ulend

 Note:
 - Whilst there were a lot of libraries to implement async in PHP, these two are now the most up-to-date and frequently maintained

----

-## The event-driven approach

-@ul

-* Event-driven programming implements the Reactor Pattern

-* It represents an application flow control that is determined by events or changes in state.

-* Therefore you cannot say exactly when anything in your program is going to happen.

-* Both AmPHP and ReactPHP implement the Reactor Pattern

-@ulend
+- ReactPHP: Mature, active project, no PHP extensions needed
+- AmPHP: Mature, well documented, though requires extension

 ---